blastbeng/spotisub/README.md

 So for example if you want to automate the download process, using this system you can skip the artists you don't like.

 FLASK APP ENDPOINTS:
-* /generate/artist_reccomendations/<artist_name>/ => Generate artist reccomendations playlists, if no artist is provided it will choose a random one from your library
+* /generate/artist_reccommendations/<artist_name>/ => Generate artist reccommendations playlists, if no artist is provided it will choose a random one from your library
-* /generate/artist_reccomendations/all/ => Generate reccomendations playlists for all the artists in your library
+* /generate/artist_reccommendations/all/ => Generate reccommendations playlists for all the artists in your library
-* /generate/reccomendations => Generate a random reccomendations Playlist
+* /generate/reccommendations => Generate a random reccommendations Playlist
 * /import/user_playlists => import a random playlist from your spotify account
 * /import/user_playlists/all => import all playlist from your spotify account
 * /import/saved_tracks => import a playlist with all your saved tracks from your spotify account